 How to Grow Pitcher Plants

 It is difficult to grow Pitcher plants from seed and hard to look after them, you may want to consider buying pitcher plants from a garden center.

-Seeds should be sown about 2 months before they are to be put outdoors (middle of spring when there is no chance of a frost).
+Seeds should be sown about two months before they are to be put outdoors (middle of spring when there is no chance of a frost).

 Seeds should then placed on a wet piece of blotting paper; this should be in a dish and kept permanently moist.
-The dish should then be covered in cling film to provide a humid environment; the dish should be placed in an area of 20 to 25 degrees centigrade.
+The dish should then be covered in cling film to provide a humid environment; the dish should be placed in an area of 20 to 25 degrees centigrade (68 to 77°F).

-Germination of Pitcher plant species should take from one to three months, the seedlings should be pricked out to individual pots once they have germinated.
+Germination of Pitcher plant species should take from one to three months.
+The seedlings should be pricked out to individual pots once they have germinated.